tim-roberts1/tva/website/blog/2022-011-30-dev-beta/index.md

 ## Headless Styles

 A massive update in this package delivers all the style helpers for the components available to designers in the new Web UI Kit.
-From everything to [Grid helpers](https://design.pluralsight.com/docs/development/headless-styles/Grid) to [Tabs](https://design.pluralsight.com/docs/development/headless-styles/Tabs), Headless styles is now Web Kit complete!
+Everything from [Grid helpers](https://design.pluralsight.com/docs/development/headless-styles/Grid) to [Tabs](https://design.pluralsight.com/docs/development/headless-styles/Tabs), Headless styles is now Web Kit complete!

 :::note